mennylevinski/read_metadata/README.md

 `pip install pywin32`

 ## ▶️ How to Use
-- Double click or Run the script from terminal:
+- Double click or Run the script from cmd:
 `python exe_info_reader.py`

 - You will be prompted to enter the full path to an executable: